SBIR/STTR Financial Strategy for Innovators

 Pre-Award Planning and Budget Development

-• Review solicitation and agency-specific cost instructions.
+• Review of agency-specific cost instructions

 Post-Award Accounting and Compliance